 Clubs and Activities

 Our Lady of Mount Carmel School is pleased to offer a wide range of clubs and activities to boost the student life on and off campus.
 OLMC students are given the opportunity and encouraged to join school clubs, which open the door to building new friendships, allow them to explore leadership opportunities, and improve academic life.
-75% of OLMC students participate in a club or activity to enhance their educational experience.
+A majority of OLMC students participate in a club or activity to enhance their educational experience.

 Band (grades 4-8)